 Why You Should Buy a New Over the Range Microwave

 Also, if you need a little more than just a microwave, take a look for the best over the range microwave convection oven combo or best over the range convection microwave – there are a lot of options out there when it comes to smart ovens, and you should find the model that works for your cooking habits best.
-For some that might be convection microwaves, while others prefer countertop microwave ovens.
+For some that might be an over-the-range convection microwave oven, while others prefer countertop microwave ovens.

 Over the Range Microwave Features to Look For

 - Compatible Brands and Sizes: A common question buyers have when looking for the best over the range microwave with a vent is, “Does it need to be compatible with the oven in terms of brand?”
 It doesn’t…but it’s a very, very good idea.
 Choosing the same brand is an easy way to make sure that the design is close enough to your range to match and avoid looking out of place.
 Perhaps more importantly, choosing the same brand and same size makes sure the kitchen appliance will fit and hook up properly to any adjacent components.
 If you have a smart home, you will want to choice one that is compatible with your other smart home devices.

 - The Right Fan: The best microwave range hood units also include a vent fan to siphon away odors, smoke, and more from the range.
 Picking the right fan is important.
 A powerful fan can quickly channel away smells, but it’s also going to be very loud.
 Our LG model takes a different path with a ventilation system designed to be as quiet as possible (as well as powerful), which is one reason we liked it.
 Meanwhile, a less powerful fan – like in our Whirlpool model – may be quiet but won’t be as effective if you’re handling a lot of cooking projects at the same time.